-Beyond the Curtain is a great success.
+Beyond the Curtain was a great success.
 The exhibition captures Soha’s printmaking practice as it reflects her research into the visual representation of the Ka’ba and its covering the Kiswa.
 The Ka’ba is the most sacred site in Islam and at the centre of Islam’s most important mosque, Great Mosque of Makkah, Saudi Arabia.
 Soha’s printmaking has used silk screen overprinting techniques and developed laser and monoprinting methods.
 In doing so she has not only reflected the important historical representations of the religious building and its curtain, but new visualisations that stand in their own contemporary right.
 The new print works draw upon the changes in representation brought forward through the introduction of Islam and their development over the centuries from 600CE.
 Most prints are on paper, but a most recent work is developed from digital iPad drawings and printed on fabric.
 This has reverberations of the Kiswa cloth covering which is handmade annually on fabrics to drape over Ka’ba.
 Alongside the prints is a short film by Mohammed Alobthani and plays on a large screen.
 The film is beautifully composed and edited to reflect Soha’s activities in the print room.
 Moving images of the print, ink and paper processes are cut together to capture the materiality of Soha’s work and her use of the techniques and media of printmaking.

 Soha Alzaid’s exhibition abstract:

 The research undertaken for my Master’s Degree included a brief study of the representation of Ka’ba and Kiswa throughout history.
 The outcome of the study was the growing awareness that a detailed understanding of the representation of this sacred building and its cover required much more thorough research than was possible in that context.
 Thus the current the Ph.D. project undertaken at Birmingham City University, was developed.